Germany's Schaeuble says British decision to leave EU not reversible

-KUENZELSAU, Germany (Reuters) - The British vote to leave the European Union is irreversible and London should file its official application to leave the bloc soon, German Finance Minister Wolfgang Schaeuble said on Monday.
+KUENZELSAU, Germany, June 27 (Reuters) - The British vote to leave the European Union is irreversible and London should file its official application to leave the bloc soon, German Finance Minister Wolfgang Schaeuble said on Monday.

 “I don’t think the British decision to leave the EU is reversible,” Schaeuble said in a speech in the southern German city of Kuenzelsau, adding it would be “decent” if Britain filed its official application to exit the EU soon.